UND Logo

 Required Competencies

-• Demonstrated excellent written and oral communication skills, including the ability to
+• Demonstrated excellent written and oral communication skills, including the ability to teach, inspire, and mentor students.

 • Demonstrated skill in using computers and related software applications.

-• Effective interpersonal skills, including the ability to collaborate effectively with faculty,
+• Effective interpersonal skills, including the ability to collaborate effectively with faculty, staff, and students.

 • Ability to adapt to current methods of teaching, including online delivery.